ZC Girls

 ZC Girls is a series of Japanese action figures manufactured by ZC World.
-The dolls are currently still in production.
 The product was inspired by the phenomenal success of the Cy Girls.
 The products were first released in 2009 to have a wide variety of modern occupations of the Lady's Mission.

 EVE Body design

 The original and current body design is called EVE.
 This design features 25 points of articulation, including removable arms as well as two rubber bodices to choose from.
 The bodices cover a T-shaped socket that hold the arms and head in place.
 The first bodice extends from the neck to the top of the ribcage to allow the abdominal joint to be more movable.
 The second bodice is a full-torso piece that covers the abdominal joint for a more realistic look, but with limited mobility.
-The dolls in this category included the following: Julia, a futuristic soldier dressed in a black torso body suit with body armor; Katy, an assassin in a black vinyl corset with matching gloves; Black Angel, a blonde spy in a black catsuit with a reptile scale pattern; White Archer, a long-haired redhead in a white jacket and shorts with matching high heel boots; Rose, a crimson redhead in a white corset, mini jacket, stockings and high heel boots; Cat, a black-haired white lady in a leather catsuit with a matching mask; Kelly, a short haired redhead in a white lace-up tank top, with leather shorts, gloves, high heel boots, and a matching cap; Janice, a blonde in a black Playboy Bunny suit with a witch's cloak, mask and hat; Lucci, a long haired brunette in a pink nurses uniform; Janny, an office manager in a black women's business suit and slacks; Ice an auburn redhead in a blue vinyl corset, with matching high heel boots and black stockings; Wolf, an Auburn assassin in black leather shorts, gloves and high heel boots with a heavy assault rifle; Ada, a black-haired mistress in a black corset and stockings; and Nikita, a redhead Russian spy in a black women's business suit with a suitcase containing a small arsenal of weapons.
+The dolls in this category included the following: Julia, a futuristic soldier dressed in a black torso body suit with body armor; Katy, an assassin in a black vinyl corset with matching gloves; Black Angel, a blonde spy in a black catsuit with a reptile scale pattern; White Archer, a long-haired redhead in a white jacket and shorts with matching high heel boots; Rose, a crimson redhead in a white corset, mini jacket, stockings and high heel boots; Cat, a black-haired white lady in a leather catsuit with a matching mask; Kelly, a short haired redhead in a white lace-up tank top, with leather shorts, gloves, high heel boots, and a matching cap; Janice, a blonde in a black Playboy Bunny suit with a witch's cloak, mask and hat; Lucci, a long haired brunette in a pink nurses uniform; Janny, an office manager in a black women's business suit and slacks; Ice, an auburn redhead in a blue vinyl corset, with matching high heel boots and black stockings; Wolf, an Auburn assassin in black leather shorts, gloves and high heel boots with a heavy assault rifle; Ada, a black-haired mistress in a black corset and stockings; and Nikita, a redhead Russian spy in a black women's business suit with a suitcase containing a small arsenal of weapons.